ipwnponies/ipwnponies.github.io/_recipes/buttermilk-pancakes.md

 1. Flip after halfway cooked, about 1-1.5 minutes.
 1. Serve.

-# Tips
+## Tips

-* This will produce a thick, lumpy batter.
+* This will produce a thick, lumpy batter, which results in tall pancakes.
+  Thin it out with water or milk.
 * Cool pancakes on a cooling rack, to avoid soggy bottoms.
+* If these brown too quickly, reduce sugar or baking soda.